LLMCloud2024/LLMCloud2024.github.io/privacy.md

 - withdraw the consent for the future
 - lodge a complaint with the responsible supervisory authority.

-Adress of responsible party for the processing of your data in the sense of the EU-GDPR: Berlin Institute of Health @ Charite, authorized representative: Prof. Dr. Christopher H. Baum, Anna-Louisa-Karsch-Str.
-2, 10178 Berlin.
-Digital Health Center, founding director: Prof. Dr. Roland Eils, Luisenstr.
+Responsible party for the processing of your data in the sense of the EU-GDPR: Berlin Institute of Health at Charité (BIH), [Digital Health Center](https://www.bihealth.org/en/research/research-group/eils-lab-bih-digital-health-center), Luisenstr.
 65, 10117 Berlin.

+Data protection officer of the responsible party: [Datenschutzbeauftragte der Charité – Universitätsmedizin Berlin](https://www.charite.de/service/datenschutz/), Charitéplatz 1, 10117 Berlin.

-Adress of the responsible supervisory authority in the sense of the EU-GDPR: Berliner Beauftragte für Datenschutz und Informationsfreiheit, Friedrichstraße 219, 10969 Berlin.
+Responsible supervisory authority in the sense of the EU-GDPR: [Berliner Beauftragte für Datenschutz und Informationsfreiheit](https://www.datenschutz-berlin.de/ueber-uns/kontakt/), Alt-Moabit 59-61, 10555 Berlin.

 Last update: July 10, 2024